pollingerMaxi/old_data/docs/index.md

 # Adcase.io
-## Rich media, Debug and Modern DFP Implementations
+## Rich Media, Debug and Modern DFP Implementations

 - Adcase.io script simplifies the use of both Rich Media and display creatives in Double Click for Publishers (DFP).
 - It provides a builder application to help build rich media creatives that work seamlessly in DFP, with no technical coding knowledge needed.